erling6232/imagedata/docs/DICOMAttributes.rst

 A handful of DICOM attributes are available directly as Series properties.
 The table below lists the available Series properties.

-These attributes can be set and interrogated in Python:
+These attributes can be set and interrogated directly from the Series object:

 .. code-block:: python